shekhawatravi/cookiecutter-geoai/README.md

 ### The resulting directory structure
 ------------

-The directory structure of your new project looks like this:
+The directory structure of your new project will look like this:

 ```
 ├── LICENSE